Use case

 Quick start

-Build a minimal transaction before expanding to a larger service path.
+Build a minimal request-step scenario before expanding to a larger service path.

 Common questions